zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

     * `iSize H` = your screen height
 3. Close the launcher.

+> [!tip]
-Additionally if you use an ultrawide monitor, follow these additional steps:
+> Additionally if you use an ultrawide monitor, follow these additional steps:
+>

-Ingame, go to `Settings -> Tweaks` and search for `Ultrawide`.
+> Ingame, go to `Settings -> Tweaks` and search for `Ultrawide`.
 Enable the Ultrawide Support tweak by clicking it in the panel on the lefthand side, then exit and restart the game so it takes effect.

 ## BSA Decompressor
 Decompresses the vanilla BSA files to reduce loading times and stuttering.
 Can also fix certain sound effects not playing.

-1. Under the `Post Installation` separator in MO2, right click on the mod `FNV BSA Decompressor` and select `Open in Explorer`
+1. Under the `Post Installation` separator in MO2, right click on the mod `FNV BSA Decompressor` and select `Open in Explorer`.

-2. Run `FNV BSA Decompressor.exe`
+2. Run `FNV BSA Decompressor.exe`.

 3. The Fallout: New Vegas and Decompressed Archives paths should be filled by default (root folder and data folder respectively).
-If they aren't, close the program and re-run your game launcher to generate the required registry key
+If they aren't, close the program and re-run your game launcher to generate the required registry key.

-4. Click Decompress, wait for the process the finish, then exit the program once finished
+4. Click Decompress, wait for the process the finish, then exit the program once finished.

 ## Performance Guide